jordanhe2/Yob-Hosting/docs/references/storage_and_loading_reference.md

 First, Yob calculates the size of the 'yob' folder and then if the new graph data is small enough to fit within the allotted space set by the user, it gets stored into the 'graphs' folder within the 'yob' folder.

+!!! info "Note"
+    Yob does not attempt to keep track of all of the graphs that link back to any one specific graph file.
+So each graph file will stay in the graphs folder until it's reached the maximum storage capacity, then the oldest graph files will be trashed.

 Then an image of the graph is stored into the document at the location of the cursor or replaces the selected content if there is a selection.
 A link to the newly saved graph file is attached then attached to the image.